 The general advice to rotate your stored water at least once a year is just a failsafe to ensure that you don’t consume contaminated water just because your storage tank or the water wasn’t as sterile as you thought when starting the storage.

-However, if you want to fill up your underground tank for winter or get the very best out of your rainwater, don’t cut any corners when it comes to purifying, treating and storing your water.
-A small bit of bacteria, debris or algae can grow into a serious problem over a couple of months.
+However, if you want to fill up your underground tank for winter or get the very best out of your rainwater, don’t cut any corners when it comes to purifying, treating, and storing your water.
+A few bacteria, debris, or algae can grow into a serious problem over a couple of months.